altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *She pressed a finger into his chest*
 "L::I didn't say I was, I'm saying I expended a lot of energy to..."
 ~She loved getting him flustered~
-"L::talking is so faulty - so inefficient... so many syllables" "J::Then come here"
+"L::Talking is so faulty - so inefficient... so many syllables" "J::Then come here"
 *She pulled him into a kiss*
 *Then into something deeper*